-Dividend and Income Fund’s primary investment objective is to seek high current income.
+Dividend and Income Fund’s (the “Fund”) primary investment objective is to seek high current income.
 Capital appreciation is a secondary objective.
-The Fund seeks to achieve its objectives by investing, under normal circumstances, at least 50% of its total assets in income generating equity securities, including dividend paying common stocks, convertible securities, preferred stocks, securities of registered and unregistered investment companies (including, but not limited to, closed end management investment companies (“closed end funds”), open end management investment companies (“open end funds”), and business development companies (“BDC”)) (collectively, “investment companies”), exchange traded funds (“ETFs”) organized as investment companies or otherwise, real estate investment trusts (“REITs”), depositary receipts, and other equity related securities (collectively, “Income Generating Equity Securities”).
-The Fund may invest in fixed income securities (“Debt Securities”), including bonds issued by domestic and foreign corporate entities and U.S. government securities.
+The Fund seeks to achieve its objectives by investing, under normal circumstances, at least 50% of its total assets in income generating equity securities, including dividend paying common stocks, convertible securities, preferred stocks, securities of registered investment companies (including, but not limited to, closed end management investment companies (“closed end funds”), open end management investment companies (“open end funds”), and business development companies (“BDCs”)) (collectively, “investment companies”), exchange-traded funds (“ETFs”) organized as investment companies or otherwise, real estate investment trusts (“REITs”), depositary receipts, including American Depositary Receipts (“ADRs”), European Depositary Receipts (“EDRs”), Global Depositary Receipts (“GDRs”), and other equity related securities (collectively, “Income Generating Equity Securities”).
+The Fund may invest in fixed income securities (“Debt Securities”), including bonds issued by domestic and foreign corporate and government issuers.
 The Debt Securities in which the Fund may invest may be structured as fixed rate debt, floating rate debt, and debt that may not pay interest at the time of issuance.
-The Fund may also invest in securities of other issuers, including investment companies, ETFs and REITs, deemed by the Investment Manager not to be Income Generating Equity Securities based on the issuer’s income generation, objectives, policies, holdings, or similar criteria.
+The Fund may also invest in equity securities of other issuers, including investment companies, ETFs and REITs, deemed by Bexil Advisers LLC, the Fund's investment manager (the "Investment Manager"), not to be Income Generating Equity Securities based on the issuer’s income generation, objectives, policies, holdings, or similar criteria.
 The Fund may invest in securities of domestic or foreign issuers of any size.
-The Fund attempts to reduce individual security risk by diversifying across many industries and asset classes.
 There is no assurance the Fund will achieve its investment objectives.